lucidrains/audiolm-pytorch/README.md

 - [ ] offer option to weight tie coarse, fine, and semantic embeddings across the 3 hierarchical transformers
 - [ ] DRY a little at the end
 - [ ] figure out how to suppress logging in fairseq
-- [ ] test with speech synthesis for starters, add conditioning + classifier free guidance as well
+- [ ] test with speech synthesis for starters
+- [ ] add classifier free guidance

 ## Citations